-Write the extracted image (.img) file to an SD card (minimum size 8GB).
+Write the extracted image (.img) file to an SD card.
 Etcher is a great, simple tool for this job.
-The image will expand to fill the size of your card on first boot.

-Insert the SD card into a Raspberry Pi Model B/B+, Raspberry Pi 2 or Raspberry Pi 3 (best) and boot while connected to a LAN port on your broadband router and (optionally) a HDMI monitor.
+Insert the SD card into a Raspberry Pi and boot while connected to a LAN port on your broadband router and (optionally) a HDMI monitor.

-Connect using the console in your favorite game client with connect <server ip address> eg. connect 10.2.2.185
+No matter what method you use, connect to the discovered IP Address using the console (¬ or ~ key) in your favorite game client with connect <server ip address> eg. connect 10.2.2.185.

 You can leave the Raspberry Pi powered on indefinitely if you wish, but check with whoever pays the bill.
 As a guide, the Pi3B uses only 230 mA when idle (Pi3B+ uses 400mA), which is pretty low compared to other devices (just over $20 per year).
 It’s about the same as a bedroom clock radio…